nrodgers1/Self-Supervised-Learning-for-Palaeontology/README.md

 This Github is considered a work in progess until the acceptance of the this work for publication when I will convert to a permenant repository with a fixed DOI.

-This code comprises of two jupyter notebooks.
+This code comprises of two jupyter main notebooks.
 One notebook will take a given dataset and the generate all analysis and classifaction for that dataset as shown in the main text while the other notebook takes in an image and outputs a visualisation of the model output.

+There is an extra version of the main results notebook which also included could to time the performance and make this kind of benchmark.

 The code is written at a relatively high-level and is commented for reproduciblity.
 For the purposes of the paper we do cross-validation and conduct the inference in batches which adds extra steps to the code complexity.
 The recommended way to test using a DINOv3 model would be to go directly the Hugging Face model card and follow the steps given there https://huggingface.co/facebook/dinov3-vitl16-pretrain-lvd1689m .